 Add “&no_phone=1” if no text message verification is needed.
 (By default, a text message verification will be used which is charged at an additional €0.20/$0.25 USD per text).
 This is billed on the next issued invoice for your SignRequest account.

 3.3 Add the email address of the signer

 Add “&email@example.com” if the email address of the signer is known.
 This will prefill the email address form field with 'firstname.lastname@example.org'

-* It is important to know that the signers of documents via public signing links will be required to confirm their email address via an email confirmation link that gets sent to them after signing.
+The signers of documents via a public signing link will be required to verify their email address via an email confirmation link that gets sent to them after signing.
 The document will not be finalized until the email confirmation has been completed by the signer.